Department Staff Information

 - Magazines/Newspapers must be on approved list in Central Control.
 These items (books, magazines, and Money Orders) must be brought in between 8:00am and 6:00pm Monday – Friday.
 Anything brought in on weekends will not be accepted.

-- Any visitor that uses profane language or gestures or engages in disruptive behavior will be asked to leave and their visiting privileges will be revoked.
+- Any visitor that uses profane language or gestures or engages in disruptive behavior will be asked to leave and loose visiting privileges.

 - Inmates that are on Disciplinary Segregation will not be allowed visits at any time.

-- Unless approved ahead of time, visitation will be concluded by 6:00PM.
+6. Unless approved ahead of time, visitation will end by 6:00PM.

 VINE (Victim Information and Notification Everyday) is a free service through which victims of crime can use the telephone or Internet to search for information regarding their offender's custody status and register to receive telephone and e-mail notification when their offender's custody status changes (transferred to another facility, death, escape, or released from custody).
 You can use the telephone to search for and register to receive notification about the custody status of an offender by calling the Virginia VINE at 1-(800)-467-4943.
 You can also search for and register to receive notification about the custody status of an offender via VINELink at www.vinelink.com.